gassajor000/pn532pi/README.md

     2. Follow the examples of the two libraries

 ## Power
-The Raspberry Pi does not provide enough current to drive the PN532 chip.
+The Raspberry Pi 3.3v regulator does not provide enough current to drive the PN532 chip.
 If you try to run the PN532 off your Raspberry Pi it will reset randomly and may not respond to commands.
-Instead you will need another power source (3.3v) to power the PN532
+Instead you will need another power source (3.3v) to power the PN532.
+Some people have been able to run the PN532 off of the 5V rail of the raspberry pi but this is not the recommended way of powering it.

 ## I2C Interface